Key Takeaways

 Downtown and Inner Ring

 Revitalization along the River Walk, Pearl District, and Southtown is pushing prices higher.
 Supply is limited, which supports pricing.
-However, the buyer pool for urban SA is smaller and more niche — if that specific buyer is not in the market, wait times can be long.
+However, the buyer pool for urban SA is smaller and more niche.
+If that specific buyer is not in the market, wait times can be long.

-Get Competing Cash OffersNew Construction: The Competition You Can't Ignore
+Let's chatNew Construction: The Competition You Can't Ignore

 San Antonio has issued over 15,000 new home permits recently, making it one of Texas's most active new construction markets.
 D.R.
-Horton, Lennar, and Meritage Homes are all operating at scale — particularly on the north and northwest sides.
+Horton, Lennar, and Meritage Homes are all operating at scale, particularly on the north and northwest sides.

 New builds offer buyers a compelling package that resale homes struggle to match:

-- Energy efficiency — modern insulation, windows, and HVAC lowering utility costs
+- Energy efficiency: modern insulation, windows, and HVAC lowering utility costs

-- Builder financing — rate buydowns, closing credits, and upgrade packages
+- Builder financing: rate buydowns, closing credits, and upgrade packages

-- Move-in ready — no deferred maintenance, no surprises
+- Move-in ready: no deferred maintenance, no surprises

 For resale sellers, the math is brutal.
 A buyer comparing a 2010-era home needing a new roof and kitchen updates against a brand-new home with a 4.99% rate and $20,000 in credits will choose the new build.
 Properties with outdated kitchens, aging roofs, or cosmetic issues are losing to new construction at an alarming rate.